 Now onto the clown in the sewer that is the nightmare fuel of this seemingly innocent box art.
-It seems safe enough, Lucky and some lucky kids are enjoying a day frolicking in the snow with a little leprechaun magic bringing their snow forged golems to life to play alongside them.
-What’s wrong with that?
+It appears safe enough at a glance.
+Lucky and some lucky kids are enjoying a day frolicking in the snow with a little leprechaun magic to bring their snow forged golems to life to play alongside them.
+What’s could be more wholesome?

 Let’s take a look at the activities.

 First up, match the scarves.
 Sure, color coordinating with your frozen flaked friend sounds like family friendly fun.

 Alright, next Lucky tells us a “hilarious” joke?

 “If snowmen can’t take baths how do they keep clean?
 Snow showers!”…